 This stage can go on for several years.
 Some of the first signs you may notice are, heavy irregular periods, fatigue, irritability and forgetfulness.
 Keeping in mind these symptoms can be explained by a number of other things, if you think you’re heading into menopause it’s a good idea to go and get your blood FSH levels checked by your doctor.
 This level has to be consistently up and increasing for peri-menopause to be established.
 If you have symptoms and want to know what to do about them, head over to the tabs above.

-So if we keep is simple, our oestrogen has decreased and we need to increase it (our production of progesterone has also decreased too).
-When we take synthetic oestrogen, unfortunately our body doesn’t recognise it as the same (just like when we take the pill, those hormones aren’t the same as our own).
+So if we keep it simple, our oestrogen has decreased and we need to increase it (our production of progesterone has also decreased too).
+When we take synthetic oestrogen, unfortunately our body doesn’t recognise it as the same (just like when we take the pill, those hormones often aren’t the same as our own).
 We can however increase the amount of food we eat that has natural oestrogens in it (phyto-oestrogens), our body loves these!
 Check out the girl powder recipe to easily add these into your diet.
 Decreasing our stress levels and sometimes taking some bio-identical hormones with the help of your practitioner can be helpful too.

 PhD Neuroscience and Nuclear Medicine.
 Functional Nutritionist and holistic healthcare practitioner